mintingchen/ece228project/README.md

 - `CNN_withoutaugmentation.ipynb` loads the ASL dataset, create a CNN model, then it train, test, and save the model.
 - `VGG16_ASL_WithFlip.ipynb` utilize ASL dataset from Kaggle, run data augmentation,and separate images into training and testing, create a VGG16 model, then it train, test, and save the model.
 - `VGG16_ASL_WithoutFlip.ipynb` utilize ASL dataset from Kaggle, and separate images into training and testing, create a VGG16 model, then it train, test, and save the model.
+- `ASL_ResNet.ipynb` uses the ASL dataset with/without data augmentation, and create a ResNet50 model to train, test and save the model.